woctezuma/finetune-detr/README.md

 def loss_boxes(self, outputs, targets, indices, num_boxes):
-    """Compute the losses related to the bounding boxes, the L1 regression loss and the GIoU loss targets dicts must contain the key "boxes" containing a tensor of dim [nb_target_boxes, 4] The target boxes are expected in format (center_x, center_y, w, h), normalized by the image size.
+    """Compute the losses related to the bounding boxes, the L1 regression loss and the GIoU loss targets dicts must contain the key "boxes" containing a tensor of dim [nb_target_boxes, 4] The target boxes are expected in format (center_x, center_y, w, h),normalized by the image size.
     """
     [...]
     loss_bbox = F.l1_loss(src_boxes, target_boxes, reduction='none')